Optimum basis of finite convex geometry: Abstract

 \section{Abstract}

 Convex geometries form a subclass of closure systems with unique criticals, or $UC$-systems.
-We show that the $F$-basis introduced in \cite{AN12} for $UC$-systems, becomes optimum in convex geometries, in two essential parts of the basis.
-The last part of the basis can be optimized, when the convex geometry either satisfies the Carousel property, or does not have $D$-cycles.The latter generalizes a result of P. Hammer and A. Kogan for quasi-acyclic Horn Boolean functions.
+We show that the $F$-basis introduced in \cite{AN12} for $UC$-systems, becomes optimum in convex geometries, in two essential parts of the basis: right sides (conclusions) of binary implications and left sides (premises) of non-binary ones.
+The right sides of non-binary implications can also be optimized, when the convex geometry either satisfies the Carousel property, or does not have $D$-cycles.
+The latter generalizes a result of P.L.~Hammer and A.~Kogan for acyclic Horn Boolean functions.
 Convex geometries of order convex subsets in a poset also have tractable optimum basis.
 The problem of tractability of optimum basis in convex geometries in general remains to be open.